 The Western Highlands Provincial Health Authority was created by the Provincial Health Authorities Act 2007.
-It was established in March 2011, amalgamating Mt Hagen General Hospital and the Provincial Division of Health Services to have one health system to deliver effective health services to the people of Western Highlands and Jiwaka Provinces.
+It was established in March 2011, amalgamating Mt Hagen General Hospital and the Provincial Division of Health Services to have one health system to deliver effective health services to the people of Western Highlands.

-The Western Highlands Province has a total of 59 health facilities servicing both the Western Highlands and Jiwaka Provinces.
-The facilities include one provincial hospital (Mt Hagen), two district hospitals (Tinsley and Kudjip), 11 health centres and 39 health sub-centres.
-The rest are urban clinics, community health posts or aid posts.
+The Western Highlands Province has a total of 38 health facilities servicing both the Western Highlands Province.
+The facilities include one provincial hospital (Mt Hagen), three district hospitals (Tinsley, Kotna and Tambul), health centres, health sub-centres and Community Health Posts.

 Improved communications and IT is one of a number of strategies adopted by the Western Highlands Provincial Health Authority to improve the quality of care it provides to patients and clients.